 Some car rental companies will accept a MasterCard or Visa debit card the same way that they would accept a credit card.
-This usually works with an amount of funds “held” on your card as security for the duration of of your rental and then released back to your upon return of the vehicle providing there is no damage.
+This usually works with a number of funds “held” on your card as security for the duration of your rental and then released back to you upon return of the vehicle providing there is no damage.

 Alternatively, some car rental companies may request that you pay the bond with a debit card, which will be refunded to you on or soon after drop-off providing there is no damage to the car.
 On top of that, you may also be a mandatory requirement to purchase an insurance add-on which otherwise would not be necessary with a credit card.
 Insurance add-ons can be anywhere between NZ$15-$30 per day.

 New Zealand Car Rental Companies offering rental via debit card